kubernetes-csi/csi-driver-nfs/SIDECAR_RELEASE_PROCESS.md

   kubernetes/org to request membership
 * Be a top level approver for the repository.
-To become a top level approver, the candidate must demonstrate ownership and deep knowledge of the repository through active maintainence, responding to and fixing issues, reviewing PRs, test triage.
+To become a top level approver, the candidate must demonstrate ownership and deep knowledge of the repository through active maintenance, responding to and fixing issues, reviewing PRs, test triage.
 * Be part of the maintainers or admin group for the repository. admin is a superset of maintainers, only maintainers level is required for cutting a